 Pronator teres syndrome may manifest with pain in the volar forearm region, aggravated by resisted pronation of the forearm and flexion of the elbow, and a positive Tinel sign over the proximal edge of PT.
 The patient may report significant weakness.
 Wasting of the median nerve innervated muscles is rare in pronator teres syndrome, but a mild weakness of flexor pollicis longus (FPL) and abductor pollicis brevis (APB) is not uncommon, with some involvement of flexor digitorum profundus (FDP) to digits 2 and 3 and opponens pollicis (OP).
 The PT itself is usually spared because it received innervation before the MN pierces it.
-Sensory loss is variable, involving the palm of the hand or mimic that of carpal tunnel syndrome including the thenar eminence, thumb, index, middle, and ring fingers.
-Positive Phalen test over the PT muscle can be present in 50% of cases.
+Sensory loss is variable, involving the palm of the hand or mimic that of carpal tunnel syndrome, including the thenar eminence, thumb, index, middle, and ring fingers.
+A positive Phalen test over the PT muscle can be present in 50% of cases.

 It is important that nerve conduction studies (NCS) are done in pronator teres syndrome to rule out other neuropathies, but they seldom show abnormalities.
 Sensory and motor amplitudes are reduced more than conduction velocities, mostly in patients with severe and axonal symptoms.
 Electromyography (EMG) abnormalities occur in FPL and FDP to digits 2 and 3, less often in the FDS and APB, and only rarely in PT because compression at the site most often occurs distal to its innervation.
-If any of the median muscles are abnormal, other muscles innervated by the same myotomes as the proximal median muscles but supplied by a different nerve should be tested to exclude more proximal lesion within the brachial plexus or cervical roots.
+If any of the median muscles are abnormal, other muscles innervated by the same myotomes as the proximal median muscles but supplied by a different nerve should be tested to exclude more proximal lesions within the brachial plexus or cervical roots.
 Some authors report abnormal electrodiagnostic findings in 10% of pronator teres syndrome only.

-Pronator teres syndrome among other entrapments within the upper limb also can be diagnosed by ultrasound and magnetic resonance imaging, but ultrasound is advantageous due to its dynamic character and lower cost.
+Pronator teres syndrome, among other entrapments within the upper limb, also can be diagnosed by ultrasound and magnetic resonance imaging, but ultrasound is advantageous due to its dynamic character and lower cost.
 Several studies with an ultrasound evaluation of median nerve between the humeral and ulnar heads of PT concluded that cross-sectional area of MN positively correlates with severity, duration of symptoms, and nerve conduction failure.

 Due to similar clinical presentation, some authors combine pronator teres syndrome with the following proximal median nerve entrapment syndromes :

 - Ligament of Struthers entrapment - MN compression by a ligament running from medial epicondyle to a bony spur on a distal medial humerus, which is present only in 1-2 % of the population.
-The pain in a forearm and paresthesias in the median-innervated digits is exacerbated by supination of the forearm and extension of the elbow (versus pronation in PTS).
+The pain in the forearm and paresthesias in the median-innervated digits is exacerbated by supination of the forearm and extension of the elbow (versus pronation in PTS).
 The radial pulse may also be decreased as the brachial artery runs next to the median nerve.

 - MN entrapment by hypertrophied lacertus fibrosis (bicipital aponeurosis) - This is fascia attaching the biceps to the ulna and overlies the MN in the proximal forearm.
-The pain in a forearm and paresthesias in the median-innervated digits is exacerbated by resisted flexion of the elbow with the forearm in supination.
+The pain in the forearm and paresthesias in the median-innervated digits is exacerbated by resisted flexion of the elbow with the forearm in supination.

 - MN compression by the sublimus bridge of the flexor digitorum superficialis muscle - The pain in a forearm and paresthesias in the median-innervated digits is exacerbated by resisted flexion of the proximal interphalangeal joint of the middle finger while other fingers are held in extension.